Dicksonia fibrosa: Distribution and habitat

 D. fibrosa can be found in the South Island, Chatham Islands, and in the North Island, but is uncommon north of the Waikato River and Coromandel Peninsula.
 It is rare on Stewart Island.

 It is now naturalised in the Auckland area, and on Hawaiʻi.

 D. fibrosa inhabits coastal and montane areas.
 It extends up to 1100 m in elevation in Kaweka and Ruahine ranges of the North Island, but only to around 400 m in Marlborough.

 D. fibrosa prefers wet areas and gulleys, under full forest cover, particularly podocarp, southern beech or broadleaf forests.

 It is quite cold-hardy and can be found in many temperate regions that experience sub-zero temperatures.

 Ecology

 D. fibrosa is a long-lived species, up to 250 years.
 They are important for nutrient cycling, as well as for influencing the light locally where they can shade-out light-loving species.
 Their stems can also provide locations for epiphytes.
 The species is also a host for many species of fungi.

-Human uses

 Slabs cut from the thick stem of the whekī-ponga, alongside D. squarrosa, were used by Māori over 150 years ago in constructing the outside of houses, or lining underground storage spaces.

 It has gained the Royal Horticultural Society's Award of Garden Merit.